YoungKrug/BioDOV/README.md

 Visualization).
 This tool will utilize game design principles to expand upon current visualization methods in the scientific community.
 Through this proof of concept, we will create the groundwork for better visualization technologies.

+## Project

+This project has been designed as a proof of concept for creating a biological network.
+Through the use of a multiple statistics we were able to create a simulation that can be modified as needed, and can help scientist research.

+## How to Use

+To use the tool:

+Input a CSV File, and it will be automatically populated.

+## Thesis
+The link the the thesis: